 The Young Women’s Movement Advisory Panel

 In order to ensure that we listen to the voices of young women in our movement in every area of our work, we’ve assembled a Young Women’s Movement Advisory Panel.
-Made up of eight women from across Scotland, ages 15-27, the panel meets quarterly to share ideas, opinions and expertise on everything we are up to – from social media to strategy.
+Made up of six women from across Scotland, ages 15-27, the panel meets quarterly to share ideas, opinions and expertise on everything we are up to – from social media to strategy.

 We first met Alice when she took part in our joint safe spaces workshop with No More Page 3 in 2014.
 She works on young people’s health and wellbeing at The Junction and would like a third sector career so is looking to ‘learn more about non-profits.’
 Alice is excited to ‘meet fellow feminists and attend feminist events’ as an advisory panel member.